LowellObservatory/Docker_LDT/sysTools/README.md

 two ports on the Jekyll side since I wasn't sure what they were actually for, and moved one port to not conflict with the Grafana installation sitting on :3000.

+Yes, I know I can just serve the landing page via nginx rather than spinning up both jekyll and nginx;
+but I'm doing this fast rather than right at the moment, and spinning up jekyll at least ensures that the page is built each time rather than serving up the old static content.